weval-org/configs/README.md

 *   **`/blueprints/`**: This is where your evaluation blueprint files live.
 Each file defines a specific evaluation suite.
 We recommend the new YAML format (`.yml` or `.yaml`).
 *   **`/models/`**: This directory contains JSON files defining reusable "Model Collections" (e.g., a standard set of core models to test against).

-## What Makes a Good CivicEval Blueprint?
+## What Makes a Good Weval Blueprint?

 A high-signal blueprint is a precise diagnostic instrument, not a simple trivia quiz.
 To construct one, we encourage contributors to follow these core principles, which are specifically tailored to the unique nature of modern LLMs: